sjbylo/lab-ocp4/workshop/content/exercises/10-openshift-intro.md

 The endpoint shown serves all of the OpenShift APIs through which all tools, especially the ``oc`` client and the Web Console, communicate.
 If you are familiar with ``kubectl``, this command is also available.
 OpenShift includes a vanilla version of the upstream Kubernetes project that has been integrated & tested with other components of OpenShift and extended to provide functionality for a full PaaS experience.

-View which projects (namespaces) you have access to:
+View the projects (namespaces) you have access to:

 ```execute
 oc projects